StackOverflowIsBetterThanAnyAI/wcag-compliant-accessible-library/README.md

 These guidelines apply to web content for desktops, laptops, tablets and mobile devices.

-WCAG 2.2 is divided into four chapters: 1) Perceivable, 2) Operable, 3) Understandable and 4) Robust
+WCAG 2.2 is divided into four chapters:

+1) Perceivable,

+2) Operable,

+3) Understandable and

+4) Robust.

+For each of these four principles, the W3C provides a set of success criteria that should be met to ensure digital accessibility.

 (World Wide Web Consortium, Inc., 2023)

 <br/>

 <h2>Content</h2>

+This library takes up two of these four principles: 1) Perceivable and 3) Understandable.

+The success criteria covered in this library are:

+<a href="https://www.w3.org/WAI/WCAG22/Understanding/non-text-content.html">1.1.1 Non-text Content</a>,

+<a href="https://www.w3.org/WAI/WCAG22/Understanding/info-and-relationships.html">1.3.1 Info and Relationships</a>,

+<a href="https://www.w3.org/WAI/WCAG22/Understanding/identify-input-purpose.html">1.3.5 Identify Input Purpose</a>,

+<a href="https://www.w3.org/WAI/WCAG22/Understanding/language-of-parts.html">3.1.2 Language of Parts</a> and

+<a href="https://www.w3.org/WAI/WCAG22/Understanding/on-input.html">3.2.2 On Input</a>

+(World Wide Web Consortium, Inc., 2023)

 <br/>